-Meryl Meisler was born 1951 in the South Bronx and raised in North Massapequa, Long Island, NY.
-Inspired by Diane Arbus and Jacques Henri Lartigue, Meryl began photographing herself, family, and friends while enrolled in a photography class taught by Cavalliere Ketchum at The University of Wisconsin, Madison.
-In 1975, Meryl returned to New York City and studied with Lisette Model, continuing to photograph her hometown and the city around her.
+Meryl Meisler was born in 1951 in the South Bronx and raised in North Massapequa, Long Island, NY.
+Inspired by Diane Arbus, Jacques Henri Lartigue, and her dad Jack and grandfather Murray Meisler, Meryl began photographing herself, family, and friends while enrolled in a photography class taught by Cavalliere Ketchum at The University of Wisconsin, Madison.
+In 1975, Meryl returned to New York City and studied with Lisette Model, photographing her hometown and the city around her.

 After working as a freelance illustrator by day, Meryl frequented and photographed the infamous New York Discos.
 As a 1978 CETA Artist grant recipient, Meryl created a portfolio of photographs that explored Jewish Identity for the American Jewish Congress.
 After CETA, Meryl began a 3-decade career as an N.Y.C.
 Public School Art Teacher.

 Meryl was honored with the 2021 Center for Photography at Woodstock Affinity Award.
 She is included among The Hundred Heroines – a celebration of Women in Photography.
 TIME includes her in their selection of women trailblazers in photography: The Unsung American Female Photographers of the Past Century.

 Meryl has received fellowships, grants, and residencies from the New York Foundation for the Arts, Light Work, Y.A.D.D.O., V.C.C.A., Lower Manhattan Cultural Council, The Leonian Foundation, The Puffin Foundation, Time Warner, Artists Space, C.E.T.A., the China Institute, and the Japan Society.